- 1 onion

 Prep: 15 mins | Cook: 20 mins

-3. Add the artichokes to the pan and crumble in the stock cube.
-Pour in 750ml boiling water.
+4. Add the artichokes to the pan and crumble in the stock cube.
+Pour in 750ml hot water from the kettle.
 Bring to the boil, then reduce to a simmer.
 Cover the pan with a lid and cook for 15-20 mins, till the Jerusalem artichokes are tender.

-7. Ladle the soup into bowls and top with the fried mushrooms.
+8. Ladle the soup into 2 warm bowls and top with the fried mushrooms.
 Crack over a little pepper and serve.